 Barnstone Studios is honored to announce the Gwendolyn Stine Scholarship, open to serious students interested in investing at least five hours a week in taking their artistic skills to the next level, and learning to draw very well.

-Gwendolyn was already an artist with a bachelor’s degree in Fine Art before she began studying with Myron Barnstone at Barnstone Studios in Coplay, Pennsylvania.
+Gwendolyn was already an artist who had concentrated on Fine Art in college before she began studying with Myron Barnstone at Barnstone Studios in Coplay, Pennsylvania.
 The Barnstone Method skills she learned took her art to a completely new level, and earned her national acclaim and numerous awards.
 Her original pieces are held in private and permanent collections across North America.

 As a Barnstone Master Guide, Gwendolyn was one of an elite group of distinguished Barnstone Studios alumni doing one-on-one mentoring sessions with students studying the Barnstone Method recorded classes.

-The scholarship is open to everyone, from beginners to established artists, and will be awarded quarterly.
+The scholarship is open to everyone, from beginners to established artists, and will be awarded every June and December.
 Winners of the 2020 Summer Gwendolyn Stine Scholarship were announced the week of June 21.
-Applications for the 2020 Fall scholarship will be accepted through midnight December 11.
+Applications for the 2020 Winter scholarship will be accepted through midnight December 11.
 Winners will be announced December 21.